minhtricao-2105/RoboSensor/Sensor/README.md

   Note: Detailed installation instructions for these tools can be found on their respective official websites.

   2. Control Setup
-     i.
-Keyboard Control:
+    * Keyboard Control:
-     *  Using these keys: 'W', 'A', 'S', 'D', 'Space' to control the guider turtlebot, detailed can be found in the script of guider_keyboard.py ii.
-Xbox Joystick Control:
+       *  Using these keys: 'W', 'A', 'S', 'D', 'Space' to control the guider turtlebot, detailed can be found in the script of guider_keyboard.py
+    *  Xbox Joystick Control:
       *  Ensure your Xbox joystick is correctly connected and detected by your machine.
       *  Use the joystick's analog sticks and buttons to guide the guider TurtleBot's movement.
 A detailed button map is available in the joystick control guide. (guider_controller.py)

-  3. Running the Project:
+  4. Running the Project:
   *  In the first terminal, Launching the Simulation:
   ```
   roslaunch double_turtlebot_launcher multi_turtlebot3.launch